jialeguan/llm_server/doc/pcc_slides.typ

 #slide[
   #set text(size: 14pt)
   The KV Cache Offloading technique moves the KV cache from the GPU to the CPU to free up GPU memory for other tasks.
 ]

-== Model Optimizations
+== Miscellaneous

+=== Compression
 #slide[
   === Quantization
   Quantization is the process of reducing the precision of a model’s weights and activations.

 ][